 The infection quickly disseminates to the kidneys, lymph nodes, spleen, and bone marrow.
 Renal failure occurs as renal tubules undergo fatty change and eosinophilic degeneration, likely due to direct viral effect, hypotension, and hepatic involvement.

 The liver is the most important organ affected in yellow fever.
 The disease was labeled "yellow" based on the profound jaundice observed in affected individuals.
-Hepatocellular damage is characterized by lobular steatosis, necrosis, and apoptosis with subsequent formation of Councilman bodies (degenerative eosinophilic hepatocytes).
+Hepatocellular damage is characterized by lobular steatosis and necrosis, with recent data indicating apoptosis as the primary mechanism of cell death in the liver, corresponding with subsequent formation of Councilman bodies (degenerative eosinophilic hepatocytes).
+[13, 14]

 The kidneys also undergo significant pathologic changes.
 Albuminuria and renal insufficiency evolve secondary to the prerenal component of yellow fever; consequently, acute tubular necrosis develops in advanced disease.
 Hemorrhage and erosion of the gastric mucosa lead to hematemesis, popularly known as black vomit.
 Fatty infiltration of the myocardium, including the conduction system, can lead to myocarditis and arrhythmias.